sstarzh/tenant-ops/README.md

 ### To clone tenants:

+Newly cloned tenant names will begin with "SP" and a class number that you provide.

 ```
 python3 lab_tenant.py clone <MSSP name> <MSSP API Key> <Clone from tenantId> <number of demo tenants to create> <Admin username> <Admin password> <class#>
 ```